 Citroen C4 Cactus SUV (2018 - ) review

-The second-generation Citroen C4 Cactus is styled to stand out from the crowd, even without the distinctive Airbumps of the original.
-Instead, it gains plush new seats and soft suspension, as Citroen aims for comfort.
+The second-generation Citroen C4 Cactus is styled to stand out from the crowd, even though Citroen has toned down the distinctive Airbumps of the original.

 Interested in buying a Citroen C4 Cactus?